 Works by Jean-Féry Rebel, Johann Heinrich Schmelzer, Pandolfi Mealli, Niel Gow, Turlough O’Carolan

-“Lament” is a look at one of the most beautiful and poignant instrumental repertoires of European Baroque.
-From the traditional “Scottish lament”, French “tombeau” or instrumental laments in Italian or German music we will embark on a musical journey through the 17th and 18th centuries from a different and daring perspective, discovering melodies inspired by the most profound sadness and discouragement but which end up becoming the most powerful apology to hope and beauty, in a world that, on many occasions, seems to be in need of beauty and hope.
+“Lament” is a look at one of the most beautiful and poignant instrumental repertoires of the European Baroque.
+From the traditional “Scottish lament”, French “tombeau” and instrumental laments in Italian and German music, we will embark on a musical journey through the 17th and 18th centuries as viewed from a different, daring perspective.
+We will discover melodies inspired by the most profound sadness, which then end up becoming the most powerful apology to hope and beauty, for which our world is often so desperate

 Irish Coffee.
 Irish and Scottish baroque music

 Forces: violin, cello and guitar/theorbo [optional: harpsichord]